CAIMEOX/CommandLisp/README.md

 # Command Lisp
 ![logo](raw/logo.png)

-> The Project is WIP actively.
-Click to view the [design document](design.md)

 Command Lisp is a simplified language designed for Minecraft Bedrock Command System, characterized by a very high level of abstraction, which is also a dialect of Lisp.

 > What sets Lisp apart is its design to be self-evolving.
 In Lisp, you can define new Lisp operators.
 When new abstract concepts become popular (such as object-oriented programming), we always find that these new concepts are easiest to implement in Lisp.
+>
-Lisp is like the DNA of languages, a language that will never become obsolete.
+> Lisp is like the DNA of languages, a language that will never become obsolete.
+>
+>  *Paul Graham*

 ## Command Lisp Compiler (clc)
-This repository is mainly the compiler of language Command Lisp (CLC).
-CLC is actively developing now but it still requires a lot of effort to accomplish the compiler.
+This repository is mainly the compiler of language Command Lisp (clc).
+Clc is actively developing now but it still requires a lot of effort to accomplish the compiler.

 ### Set up environment
 CL uses **dune** as the project manager like most ocaml projects.
 The project provides a quick environment for **nix**.
-The following command will automatically set up the developing environment:
+The following command will automatically set up the developing environment (Linux):
 ```shell
 nix-shell shell.nix
 ```